Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 has some form of government to ensure it reaches its intended potential.
 Now, as for God, since He is the creator

-and He has the rights over His creation (creation rights), He exercises authority over His creation.
-Thus, the kingdom
+having rights over His creation (creation rights), He exercises authority over His creation.
+Thus, the kingdom of God

-of God is God's authority over His creation , meaning He exercises authority in whatever manner He so chooses to
+is God's authority over His creation , meaning He exercises authority in whatever manner He so chooses to ensure

-ensure His creation fulfills its purpose for it being brought forth in the first place.
+His creation fulfills its purpose for it being brought forth in the first place.
+Another way of stating this is that the

 As pointed out in point two, God exercises His rights over creation, and He does this in governing according to the

 rules or laws that He sets forth.
 Every nation (kingdom of men) on earth today tries to control its populace through

 rules, regulations, and laws.
 Simply, these are put into place for the good of all, to ensure the benefit of all—that is,

 assuming they are done righteously and not for the benefit of a few who have power and money, an especially